ikmb/hla/docs/usage.md

 ### `--precision` [ default = 2]

 Desired precision of the reported HLA calls.
-Default is '2' (HLA-A*01:01).
+Default is '2' (i.e. HLA-A*01:01).

 ## Testing the pipeline